On Good Infinite Families of Toric Codes or the Lack Thereof

 We can see that the first row corresponds to the basis element $1$ (the second to $x$ and so on), and each column represents evaluating the row's basis element at a different member of $(\bb F_5^\times)^2$.
 We immediately see from this generator matrix that $C_P(\bb F_5)$ is an at most 4 dimensional vector subspace of $\bb F_5^{16}$.
 It turns out that $C_P(\bb F_5)$ is exactly 4 dimensional since the polytope $P$ has exactly 4 lattice points.

 \end{Example}

 In general the quality of a toric code $C = C_P(\bb F_q)$, where $P$ is a convex integral lattice polytope living in $[0,q-2]^n$ can be classified by the following parameters:

 \begin{Definition} The \newword{block length}, $N$, is the number of entries in each of $C$'s codewords.
-Based on the construction of toric codes, the block length of $C$ is exactly $(q-1)^n$. \end{Definition} Intuitively, the block length is the number of characters or bits of $\bb F_q$ we \emph{write} to represent an element of our code $C$.
+Based on the construction of toric codes, the block length of $C$ is exactly $(q-1)^n$. \end{Definition} Intuitively, the block length is the number of characters or symbols of $\bb F_q$ we \emph{write} to represent an element of our code $C$.
 In the above example, Example \ref{ex:UnitBox}, we have block length $(5-1)^2 = 16.$

 \begin{Definition} The \newword{dimension}, $k$, is $C$'s dimension over $\bb F_q$.
-If $P$ has $\abs{P \cap \bb Z^n}$ lattice points, then the dimension of $C$ is exactly $k = \abs{P \cap \bb Z^n}$ (the proof of this equality is given in \cite{ruano}). \end{Definition} Intuitively, the dimension is the number of characters or bits of $\bb F_q$ we \emph{need} to represent an element of our code $C$.
+If $P$ has $\abs{P \cap \bb Z^n}$ lattice points, then the dimension of $C$ is exactly $k = \abs{P \cap \bb Z^n}$ (the proof of this equality is given in \cite{ruano}). \end{Definition} Intuitively, the dimension is the number of characters or symbols of $\bb F_q$ we \emph{need} to represent an element of our code $C$.
 In the above example, Example \ref{ex:UnitBox}, the dimension of $C_P$ is 4.
-That is, even though we write 16 bits of $\bb F_5$ to represent each codeword, we are only storing 4 bits of $\bb F_5$ worth in data.
+That is, even though we write 16 symbols of $\bb F_5$ to represent each codeword, we are only storing 4 symbols of $\bb F_5$ worth in data.

 The reason we choose to use this storage inefficiency is so that we can correct errors in our codewords.
 For example, suppose we are given the following codeword with an error from our running example above: